pbellchambers/rustyhack-mmo/README.md

 ## Usage
+1. Download the relevant OS version from [Releases](https://github.com/pbellchambers/rustybox/releases)
+2. Unzip
-Run `rustybox` from the command line.
+3. Run `rustybox` from the command line.

 Use arrow keys to move around.